kokus/experia/sites/all/modules/headerimage/README.txt

   For example: path: '*' or PHP: <?php return true; ?>

-* If the block is (partly) not visible, check the Display settings of your node type.
+* If the block is (partly) not visible, check the Display settings of your content type.
 Header image uses the teaser view or full view depending on the Teaser setting.
   Administer > Content management > Content types > MyHeaderImageContentType > Display fields